-Police Certificate Request Letter (Click Here)
+Police Certificate Request Letter for Citizenship (Click Here)

 Individuals over the age of 18 must provide a confirmation from a national law enforcement authority (usually the police or a department at the Ministry of Justice or a similar government body) that they have no criminal record.
 These documents are required for each country in which the person lived for 6 consecutive months or longer since reaching the age of 18.